guruthree/cube-bench-classic/README.md

 # cube-bench-classic
+*A new benchmark for Classic Macintosh Computers*

-A very simple benchmark involving a cube for Classic Mac OS System 7
+A very simple benchmark involving a cube for Classic Mac OS System 7.

-I wanted something a bit more relatable than a bar chart or flashing patterned rectangles to get a feel for performance between classic Macs (LC III, etc.).
+I wanted something a bit more relatable than a bar chart or flashing patterned rectangles to get a feel for performance differences between classic Macs (LC III, etc.).
 So for #Marchintosh 2024, I wrote my own benchmark with the classic bouncing cube(s).
 A relatable mix of floating point, regular computation, and QuickDraw calls.

 ![Screenshot of the benchmark](screenshot.png)